They say, “It’s a man’s world, and we’re just living in it,” Well… this is definitely true in the dating game.

-It would consist of a strategy plan that encourages the need for higher education equality for both
+It would consist of a strategic plan that encourages the need for higher education equality for both

 enhancement to the Tittle 9 policy.
 Perhaps even following Switzerland’s tradition of making

-kindergarten two years long as oppose to one year, so the boys could catch up to the women (side
+kindergarten two years long as opposed to one year, so the boys could catch up to the women (side

 humor).
-These are some of the opinions of the many organizations, like CATO have on gender
+These are some of the opinions of the many organizations like CATO have on the gender

 imbalance.
 After all, marriage is economically efficient.
 And, it’s good for the environment too.